Nikanlev/Custom-Screamer-Creator/README.md

    The sound can be of any length and size; it will play on a loop until we touch the box(3).

 -=SETTINGS SECTION=-
 1. Background color: Write the background color in English in the bg_color.txt file.
-If the name contains spaces, replace them with "_".
-    Examples - white | light_gray
+    Examples - white | light gray

 2. Background music On/Off: In the bg_music_onoff.txt file, write 0 - to turn off the background music, 1 - to turn on the background music.